 However, knowing God’s will is not a magic wand for successful living.
 Knowing God’s will and carrying it out are two very different things.
 It takes effort on our part.
 How often have you discovered that God’s will is not what you would have chosen?
 Or not what you expected?

 If we are unsatisfied with the answer, or are convinced we didn’t hear one at all, it is easy to simply turn and walk the other way.
 But then can we honestly say we desired to know God’s will in the first place?
 Or were we really seeking confirmation of our own?
 Praise God He knows our weaknesses!

 We Need God’s Strength

 This is why the apostle Paul encourages believers to pray for both the knowledge of God’s will and to be strengthened with the endurance and patience needed to carry it out.
 But God’s Word does not stop there.
 Where does this strength come from?
 Ourselves?
-Thankfully, no. God even provides us with the strength!
+Praise the Lord: no. God even provides us with the strength!